jwaggie14/footb/README.md

 3. Make recommendations.
 Sort the players by opportunity cost from highest to lowest.
 Higher opportunity cost picks are suggested over lower opportunity cost.

+# How to Use it
+I'm going to polish this over time.
+But at the moment, the best way to get this working is:
+1. Copy this repo to a local folder
+2. Create a python 3 conda environment with the anaconda package ```conda create --name NAME python=3 anaconda```
+3. Run the "draft_environment.ipynb" notebook.
+4. Draft your team from the web driver window.